-75. If Burkholder had been charged for Dollar's death under Wyoming state law, rather than federal law, the prosecution would have the burden of proving a mens rea element for murder or manslaughter charges.
+^{75.} If Burkholder had been charged for Dollar's death under Wyoming state law, rather than federal law, the prosecution would have the burden of proving a mens rea element for murder or manslaughter charges.
 WY STAT ANN. § 6-2-101, 104, 105 (LexisNexis 2014).

-76. The Vermont statute penalizing the distribution of a drug resulting in death explicitly states "[m]any people who become addicted to illegal drugs resort to small-scale sale of drugs to support their addiction.
+^{76.} The Vermont statute penalizing the distribution of a drug resulting in death explicitly states "[m]any people who become addicted to illegal drugs resort to small-scale sale of drugs to support their addiction.
 This act is not directed at those people, but rather at the entrepreneurial drug dealers who traffic in large amounts of illegal drugs for profit."
 2003 H.B.
 206 Vt.
 Acts & Resolves (LexisNexis).
 The New Jersey drug-induced homicide statute was similarly intended to target so-called drug "kingpins."
 N.J.
 Stat.
 Ann. § 2C:35-1.1 (West 1987).

-77. Burkholder, 816 F.3d at 610.
+^{77.} Burkholder, 816 F.3d at 610.

-78. United States v.
+^{78.} United States v.
 Alvarado, 816 F.3d 242 (4th Cir.
 2016).

 distributors responsible for the deaths of their drug recipients based on the recipients' subsequent actions.
 The standard in Alvarado does not account for the role played by the Xanax or Benadryl in interacting with the heroin.
-He is a medical examiner concluded that a victim had died from fentanyl toxicity, but because the victim had taken the fentanyl with several other drugs, there was insufficient evidence to conclude that the defendant's fentanyl was the "but for" cause of the victim's death under Burrage.
-As a result, the defendant in that case had her sentence vacated and remanded for resentencing.
-He
+84 In Kreiger v.
+United States, by contrast, a medical examiner concluded that a victim had died from fentanyl toxicity, but because the victim had taken the fentanyl with several other drugs, there was insufficient evidence to conclude that the defendant's fentanyl was the "but for" cause of the victim's death under Burrage.
+85 As a result, the defendant in that case had her sentence vacated and remanded for resentencing.
+86